REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 • sarong or light cloth to lay on

-• larger Franklin-style ball (smooth)
+• larger Franklin-style ball (smooth) like this one or this one

 EXTRA ITEMS BASED ON RELEVANCE AND NEED